Julien-G-Man/weather-now/README.md

 ## Features

 - Search for any city to get current weather data
-- Displays country code, coordinates, temperature (°C), pressure, and humidity
+- Displays country code, coordinates, temperature (K and °C), pressure, and humidity
 - Clean, responsive UI with Bootstrap 5
 - Weather icons from OpenWeatherMap